What is the Self-Support Medical Care System? | Comprehensive Guide on Eligibility, 10% Copayment Mechanism, and Application Process

 Independent Support Medical Eye-Catch-1

-Medical Aid for Self-Support is a system designed to reduce the out-of-pocket medical expenses for those with physical or mental disabilities through public funding.
+Supportive Medical Care is a system that reduces the out-of-pocket medical expenses for individuals with mental or physical disabilities through public funding.

-This time, we will clearly explain the eligibility, application process, and points to note when using the Medical Aid for Self-Support system.
+This time, we will clearly explain the eligibility, application process, and points to note when using the Supportive Medical Care system.

-Previously, public medical funding systems were divided into three categories: rehabilitation medical care, developmental medical care, and mental outpatient medical care, each with different burden amounts and income-based limits.
+The traditional public medical funding system was divided into three categories: rehabilitative care, developmental care, and psychiatric outpatient care, each with different burden amounts and income-based caps.

-This led to issues with uniformity due to differences in the types of disabilities and disparities between systems.
+This led to issues of inconsistency due to the type of disability and disparities between systems.

-The Medical Aid for Self-Support system seeks fairness in medical expenses for people with disabilities and stability for long-term hospital visits by unifying the public funding ratio to 10%.
+The Supportive Medical Care system seeks to provide fairness in medical expenses for individuals with disabilities and stability for long-term outpatient visits by unifying the public funding ratio to 10%.

-2. Types and Eligible Conditions for Medical Aid for Self-Support
+2. Types of Supportive Medical Care and Eligible Conditions

-While Medical Aid for Self-Support generally standardizes medical expenses to a 10% burden, the eligible disabilities and conditions are categorized into the following three types.
+While Supportive Medical Care generally unifies medical expenses to a 10% burden, the eligible disabilities and conditions are categorized into the following three types.

-Let's take a look at the types of Medical Aid for Self-Support and the representative conditions that qualify.
+Let's take a look at the types of Supportive Medical Care and the representative conditions that are eligible.

-Mental outpatient medical care is for those with mental disorders such as schizophrenia as stipulated in Article 5 of the Mental Health and Welfare Act, who require ongoing outpatient mental health care.
+Psychiatric outpatient care is for individuals with mental disorders such as schizophrenia, as stipulated in Article 5 of the Mental Health and Welfare Act, who require continuous psychiatric medical care through outpatient visits.

-It can also be used for day care and home nursing visits, in addition to outpatient visits.
+In addition to outpatient visits, it can also be used for day care and home nursing.

-However, note that mental outpatient medical care does not cover hospitalization costs or medical expenses other than mental outpatient care.
+However, psychiatric outpatient care does not cover hospitalization costs or medical expenses other than psychiatric outpatient care, so be cautious.

-Representative conditions and disabilities eligible for mental outpatient medical care include:
+Representative conditions and disabilities eligible for psychiatric outpatient care include:

 • Schizophrenia